sandpiper-framework/sandpiper/test/api/README.md

 Database: "sandpiper"
 DB Version: 1.15
 Server role: "primary"
+Server ID: 10000000-0000-0000-0000-000000000000

 ⇨ http server started on [::]:8080
 ```
-That last line shows that a web server is running and listening on http://localhost:8080.
+That last line shows that a web server is running and listening on [http://localhost:8080](http://localhost:8080).
 You should be able to open a browser and type that address and receive a response of:

 ```
 "Sandpiper API OK"